Last Updated on September 29, 2022 by Dave Schoenbeck

 - Attitude toward Authority: Being willing to set aside your priorities to fit in with established norms, protocols, and rules.

-- Attention to Concrete Detail: Accurately evaluating what happens in the world around you.
+- Attention to Concrete Detail: Accurately evaluate what happens in the world around you.

 - Evaluating What to Do: Accurately understanding the problem at hand as well as the way forward.

-- Using Common Sense: Achieving results through practical problem-solving rather than relying purely on gut instinct or previous success.
+- I am using Common Sense: Achieving results through practical problem-solving rather than relying purely on gut instinct or previous success.

-- Intuitive Insight: Use your intuition as part of your overall strategy to determine right and wrong without letting it blind you.
+- Intuitive Insight: Use intuition as part of your strategy to determine right and wrong without letting it blind you.

 - Seeing Potential Problems: Viewing issues from all perspectives in a balanced way.

-- Proactive, Conceptual Thinking: Considering the potential consequences of an action before you take it.
+- Proactive, Conceptual Thinking: Considering an action’s potential consequences before taking it.

 Planning and Organizing

-- Realistic Goal-Setting: Viewing objectives in an evaluative manner, aiming high while taking restrictions and limitations into consideration.
+- Realistic Goal-Setting: Viewing objectives in an evaluative manner, aiming high while considering restrictions and limitations.

-- Short-Range Planning: Setting aside perfectionism in favor of a practical, more immediate solution.
-Getting things done when needed, even on a time crunch.
+- Short-Range Planning: Setting aside perfectionism favoring a practical, more immediate solution, and getting things done when needed, even on a time crunch.

 - Concrete Organization: Paying attention to the matters at hand and viewing them in a balanced way.

-- Conceptual Organization: Using logic to analyze a situation while still achieving results accurately.
+- Conceptual Organization: Using logic to analyze a situation while achieving results accurately.

 - Attention to Planning: Following a plan and recognizing any events that can either support the project or detract from it.

 Getting Things Done